Gastric Bypass Surgery Cost and Procedure Information

 6. Return to the ward

 The hospital staff will take you back to the ward when your surgery is complete.
 You will remain drowsy for a couple of hours before you feel fully awake again.
 This is because the anaesthetic takes some time to wear off.
 You may notice a negative effect on your memory and concentration, but this will return to normal within 1 to 2 days.
 Your surgeon will prescribe appropriate pain medication to manage any pain you may have after your gastric bypass procedure.
-You can expect to remain in hospital for 1-3 days after your surgery before you are able to return home.
+You can expect to remain in the hospital for 1-3 days after your surgery before you are able to return home.
 During this time, you may have many restrictions or limits on what you can eat and drink.
 Your surgeon will also start you on the recommend vitamin and mineral supplements.

 What can I expect after my gastric bypass procedure?